pivotal/docs-tap/install.md

 If you choose not to relocate images, Tanzu Application Platform depends directly on VMware Tanzu Network for continued operation.
-VMware recommends relocating images because there are no uptime guarantees for installations that depend directly on VMware Tanzu Network in this manner.
+VMware recommends relocating images because there are no uptime guarantees for installations that depend directly on VMware Tanzu Network.
-The option to skip relocation is documented for purposes of evaluation and proof-of-concept only.
+The option to skip relocation is documented for evaluation and proof-of-concept only.

 The supported container registries are Harbor, Azure Container Registry, Google Container Registry, and Quay.io.